 Set the Right Place

 When a car has to be undercoated, it must be taken to the nearest automobile dealer.
-It must be hoisted, washed and dried completely to make it ready for the undercoating.
-It is recommended to execute the process in an open space as these sprays contain toxic substances with a strong odour.
+It must be hoisted, washed, and dried completely to make it ready for the undercoating.
+It is recommended to execute the process in an open space as these sprays contain toxic substances with a strong odor.